OceanDataTools/sealog-server/README.md

 {
     "deleted":0,
     "errors":0,
-    "generated_keys":["6ad467be-b0f8-44c4-9dcc-5078e0423b03"],
+    "insertedIds":["6ad467beb0f844c49dcc5078"],
     "inserted":1,
-    "replaced":0,
-    "skipped":0,
-    "unchanged":0
+    "modified":0
 }
 ```

-The value associated with the variable `"generated_keys"` is the UUID for the event.
-Event UUIDs are unique and can be used to directly access the event for the purposes of reading/editing/deleting.
+The value associated with the variable `"insertedIds"` is the UID for the event.
+Event UIDs are unique and can be used to directly access the event for the purposes of reading/editing/deleting.

 Using this technique scripts can be developed to allow scripts, software or even hardware like Arduinos to submit events to the Sealog Server without the need to hard-code in usernames and passwords.